typicode/husky/README.md

 To uninstall husky, simply run `npm rm husky --save-dev`.

+Other hooks available are `postcommit` and `postmerge`.
 Missing a Git hook?
 Feel free to create an [issue](https://github.com/typicode/husky/issues).